Mergers and acquisitions Fintech France : how to turn M&A signals into pipeline

 Here’s what a repeatable setup looks like for a sales team focused on French Fintech:

-- Signal detection, Rodz monitors M&A signals for Fintech companies registered in France, filtered by company size (50–500 employees is typically the sweet spot for mid-market tools)
+- Signal detection, Rodz monitors M&A signals for Fintech companies registered in France, filtered by company size (50 to 500 employees is typically the sweet spot for mid-market tools)

-- Enrichment, Fullenrich pulls contact data for the top 3–5 decision-makers at the target company
+- Enrichment, Fullenrich pulls contact data for the top three to five decision-makers at the target company

 - Validation, Bouncer verifies email addresses before adding to sequence

-- Outreach, Lemlist sends a personalized multi-step sequence referencing the acquisition context
+- Outreach, Lemlist sends a personalized sequence referencing the acquisition context

 - LinkedIn nurture, Waalaxy runs a parallel LinkedIn sequence to decision-makers who haven’t responded to email